tusharb05/code-for-bharat/README.md

-# SkillMatch: AI-Powered Career Roadmap Generator
+# CodeLens: AI-Powered Career Roadmap Generator

 SkillMatch is an AI-powered platform that generates customized learning and project roadmaps for job seekers.
 It helps bridge the gap between a user's current skills and experience and their dream job by analyzing their resume, target role, and available timeline.